eckozero/CLIc/README.md

 and will let you move into check.
 Still, knight check is mighty fine step in the right direction.

+__23/11/13:__

+Check now (sort of) works.
+It determines whether or not the kings are in check and then doesn't let you make a move unless it's to get out of check.
+Also now you can't move *into* check, which is good.

+Castling will need some work to make sure you don't castle out of, through or into check but it's coming along nicely.

 Known bugs/issues as at 16/11/13: